charlottemcclintock/StopsByMPD/README.md

 |Ticket and Non-ticket Stop |  1.07|  3.00|     1.93|     1.45|   0.00|    2.78|  0.95|
 |Ticket Only                | 86.63| 48.70|    57.89|    88.41|  54.17|   26.84| 78.30|

-Race demographics of stops vary significantly by police district.
+  * Race demographics of stops vary significantly by police district.

 ![race fig](plots/race-district.png)

+  * Person search or protective pat down 17% of Black people but 3.2% of white people